-- UK Exceptional Talent visa (Tier 1).
+- UK Global Talent Visa.
 Persons who work in a qualifying field and have been endorsed as a recognized leader or an emerging leader, can apply for this visa.

 - UK Graduate Entrepreneur visa (Tier 1).
 Graduates officially endorsed of having a genuine and credible business idea should apply for this UK work visa.

 - UK Investor visa (Tier 1).
 This is a visa for investors that want to invest £2,000,000 or more in the UK.